Android SDK Quickstart Guide

 Webex Connect SDK versions lower than 2.10.0 support Firebase versions 11.0.0 through 15.0.2.

-Capture the Firebase Server Key
+Capture the Firebase Service Account JSON File

 The Firebase Cloud Messaging server key allows Webex Connect to submit push notifications to your application.
 The following steps will provide directions for obtaining the key, please make a note of the key for use later in this guide.